Joeboy/dockerfiles/README.rst

 Dockerfiles
 ===========

 This repository contains config files for building docker.io images.
+These files are intended as a starting point for creating your own customized images.
 The general intention is to make it easier to move away from centralized services like Facebook, Gmail et al. Docker allows you to (relatively) easily run services in isolated containers on cheap hosts.
 So far the repo contains docker files for:

 * http://pump.io/ - federated social network
 * http://roundcube.net - webmail client